timpending/comp-sci-curriculum/Unit-2/02-big-o-notation.md

 3. O(n^n) or (n^50000)
 4. O(1) or O(9999999999999)
 5. O(n * n * 5 * n) or O(n^2)

+CHALLENGES

+1. Prove, using the definition of big-O, why constants don't matter in the notation (e.g. why O(2n) is the same as O(n)).

 # Resources